-Excellent salary negotiation skills are sometimes what separates the good and the best on the interviewees list.
-It’s a skill that you need to properly hone especially if you are to land your dream job.
+Excellent salary negotiation skills are what separates the good and the best on the interviewee’s list.
+It’s a skill that you need to properly hone especially if you are to land your dream job or get the salary you deserve.

 Here are some vital tips on negotiating your salary: